datalad-handbook/book/docs/basics/101-1-create.rst

 DataLad itself.
 The most recent change is on the top.
-The first commit written to the history therefore states that a new dataset was created, and the second commit to the history is related to ``-c text2git`` which configures :term:`Git-annex` to store textfiles in Git (but more on this configuration later).
+The first commit written to the history therefore states that a new dataset was created, and the second commit to the history is related to ``-c text2git`` which uses a configuration template to instruct DataLad to store textfiles in Git (but more on this later).
 Even though these commits were produced by DataLad, in most other cases, you will have to create the commit and an informative commit message yourself.